"Boxwood & Brass's sound is nothing short of revelatory" Early Music Today

 Weber Horn Concertino

-Our repertoire ranges from the military band music of England, through the virtuosic Parisian salon repertoire, to the vast libraries of music created for the harmonie ensembles of the Central European nobility, as well as our own specially-created arrangements.
+Our repertoire ranges from the military band music of England, through the virtuosic Parisian salon repertoire, to the vast libraries of music created for the harmonie ensembles of the Central European nobility, as well as new arrangements created for the group in the best historical tradition.

 Rachel Chaplin, Nicola Barbagli oboes